Graduate Theological Union

 Financial Aid/Scholarships

 CJS students in the M.A. and Ph.D. programs are eligible for a range of generous financial aid packages and fellowships.
 Doctoral students may apply for a Newhall Teaching and Research Fellowship.
 This program provides the opportunity to work with core faculty to develop and teach new courses and lead research.
-GTU Ph.D. students are also eligible for the GTU-wide Presidential Scholars program, which provides full tuition and a stipend, and is merit-based.
+GTU Ph.D. students are also eligible for the GTU-wide Presidential Scholarship program, which provides full tuition for five years and is merit-based.
 Other sources of funding are also available through the Financial Aid office.

-The Taube Travel and Research Grant is designated for intensive study and research in the languages, history and culture of East European Jews, during the summer of 2009.
-Similar grants will be available for the summers of 2010 and 2011.
+The Taube Travel and Research Grant is designated for intensive study and research in the languages, history and culture of East European Jews, during the summer.

 Libraries of the University of California